Study Of Osmosis By Potato Osmometer: Diagram, Experiment

 • In the potato osmometer experiment, there is an increase in the level of sucrose solution because of the movement of water into the solution through endosmosis.

-• This process demonstrates the osmosis by potato osmoscope experiment whereby the water enters the sugar solution through the tissues of the potato and acts as a selectively permeable membrane.
+• This process demonstrates osmosis by the potato osmoscope experiment, whereby the water enters the sugar solution through the tissues of the potato and acts as a selectively permeable membrane.

-• A water potential gradient is developed between the sucrose solution in the potato osmometer and external water in the beaker.
+• A water potential gradient is developed between the sucrose solution in the potato osmometer and the external water in the beaker.

 • The selectively permeable membrane of the potato tuber allows water to flow into the sugar solution, even though it is separated by a living potato cell.